Pre-sale and Product Information FAQ

 I have installed the Discrete Trial Trainer.
 Now what do I do?

-The best way to get started is to view our training videos.
-These videos are accessed from a desktop icon (from recent installation CDs) or from our web site at www.dttrainer.com/files/video/trainingvideos.
+The best way to get started is to view our online training videos.
 The videos total about 1 hour, range from 30 seconds to 7 minutes, and have a browse menu and VCR style controls to allow you to skip around, pause, and play the videos.
 The videos will provide you with the background on the methods used and show you how to view all the content programs and reinforcers and how to create a student.
 Some users find the DT Trainer so easy to use that they did not need the training videos, but viewing the videos will quickly get you more proficient at using the software.

 Once you have viewed the training videos, you will then use the DT Trainer administration to preview content programs and reinforcers and then create students.
 Once students are created on the system, then those students will be able to use the DT Trainer.